JFK24/zeppr/README.md

 ### Growing degree-days for vectors

 Calculates the growing degree-days for pairs of min and max day temperatures.
-It is developed for daily data but can be used for hourly data with a few tricks.
+Each pair represents implicitly a time point: either 1 day or 1 hour (no time data is required here for the calculation).
+A growing degree-days value is calculated for each pair independently from the other pairs.
+The function is developed for daily data but can be used for hourly data with a few tricks explained below and automatized in function `mutate_cumsum_gdd()` described further below.

 #### For daily data